sgarciav/latex_docs/README.md

 # Clean papers repo

-Running the ./clean.sh script will remove the common LaTex temporary files and it will remove the out-of-source cmake build directory.
+Running the `clean.sh` script will remove the common LaTeX temporary files and it will remove the out-of-source cmake build directory.
 It will not remove any pdf files.